 Before You Burn

 - Check Osage County Emergency Management or Osage County Sheriff Department website (www.osageco.org) to ensure weather conditions are OK for you to burn.
-No burning is allowed when the rangeland fire danger is very high, extreme and/or a red flag warning has been issued.
+Strongly suggest no burning when the rangeland fire danger is very high, extreme and/or a red flag warning has been issued.
 It can be very dangerous if these conditions are not favorable.

 - Call the Osage County Sheriff Dispatch Center at (785) 828 3121 so they know where and when you are planning to burn.

 - Open burning may not be initiated during nighttime.
 Nighttime is defined as the period from two hours before sunset until one hour after sunrise.

 - Burning may not occur within 1,000 ft. of any occupied dwelling, unless the occupant of that dwelling has been notified before the burn.

 - If the burn is to take place within 1,000 ft. of a roadway, the person conducting the burn must notify Kansas Highway Patrol, Sheriff's Office, or other appropriate local traffic authority.

 - Burning may not occur when surface wind speed is less than 5 mph or more than 15 mph.
 Monitor the wind throughout the burn.

 - Burning may not occur during inclement or foggy conditions or on very cloudy days (0.7 cloud cover and a ceiling of less than 2000 ft.).